 Cummings House

-The original house was designed by architect Robert Cummings as his family home and built by J.M.Finlayson in 1936.
-Arcke's renovation to “Cummings House” respects and draws cues from the refined simplicity of this Heritage listed building.
+The original house, a precusor to mid-century modernism, was designed by architect Robert Cummings as his family home and built by J.M.Finlayson in 1936.
+Arcke's renovation to “Cummings House” respects and draws cues from the refined simplicity of this Heritage-listed building.
 Cummings established the UQ School of Architecture and is generally credited for bringing modernism to Queensland.

 The street view of the house has remained, except to reinstate a slender stairwell pop-out to the southern elevation.
 Moving through the stairs one seemingly transitions from the inside to the outside at the half landing return where views within and beyond site are framed.